NoelCav/XSplitScreen/README.md

 ## Known Issues

 - Profiles sometimes 'forget' the last used character
-- Profile dropdown can only be set using the mouse
 - Any user can change the loadout of the user who last refreshed the loadout panel
 - Some buttons can still become unbound when entering a run
 - Poor compatibility with other mods will be addressed in the future
-- When using the Command Cube sometimes the camera will show another player in the background
+- When using the Command Cube / scrapping the camera will jump to another player
 - Scoreboard UI does not work in multiplayer
+- Some options in the assignment screen can only be interacted with using the mouse

 ## Special thanks